So, what exactly is airspace?

+Most countries’ ATC ask basic security questions.
+In fact, the questions they posed to us were more user-friendly than expected.
 After entering all our documentation, we held our breath and prepared for the 3 questions.
 My first officer prepared to copy our answers and the special code.
-We hovered around the computer trying to guess what these VERY important questions could be.
+We hovered around the computer trying to guess what these “very important” questions could be.

 We were amazed by the first question.
 “What is your favorite color?”
-(Really!?)
 The second and third questions had to be the serious questions, and this must be the trick question.
 However, the second question was, “What is your favorite food?”
-(Seriously?!)
 Certainly, the third question was going to be the hard one.
 And yet, the third was, “Name an important person in your life.”
-My first officer wrote down each answer on his kneeboard that we had agreed upon.
+My first officer wrote down each answer that we had agreed upon on his kneeboard.

+Surprisingly, entering countries with high security can be fairly smooth, although there can be several heading changes and reporting points along the way.
 The guard escorted us back to the Citation jet, and after a pre-flight, ATC cleared us for departure.
-We were ready with our VERY important security answers and security code as we switched from Cyprus to Israeli controllers.
+We were ready with our “very important” security answers and security code as we switched from Cyprus to Israeli controllers.
 Israeli controllers finally asked our security questions after a long wait, with almost twenty minutes of heading changes and reporting points.

 Politically opposed nations present challenges to pilots.
-Aircraft are limited or denied routing through the country.
+Aircraft are limited or denied routing through such countries.
 Pilots often face airspace embargoes, no-fly zones, or unpredicted changes to a FIR or ADIZ.
 Due to higher costs associate with circumventing blockades, commercial airlines may close.
 The military may dominate a nation’s airspace classifications and air traffic control system.

 In 1941, the United Nations formed the International Civil Aviation Organization (ICAO) to create standards.
 This included recommended practices concerning air navigation.
 As worldwide air travel increased, so did the need for safety.
 Standardized airspace for pilots and air traffic controls increase safety.

-Do countries change how the ICAO standards are used?
+Do countries change how the ICAO airspace standards are used?